 Maybe you outgrew your first condo and now want to use it as an investment property.
-Or, maybe you’re renting out a room or you’ve fallen on hard times and plan to rent out your home while living in an apartment.
+Or, maybe you’re renting out a room or you’ve fallen on hard times and plan to rent out your home with an online letting agent while living in an apartment.
 Whatever your reasons are for becoming a landlord, you should have the right kind of policy in place before you let people take over your second home.
 There are instances when homeowners insurance suffices but sometimes you need a landlord policy.
 We’ll tell you what the differences are while helping you navigate the rules about leases and other necessities.

 Homeowners Insurance vs Landlord Insurance

 To have a homeowners insurance policy, you must live in the home itself.
 You’re free to rent out a room or two to tenants.
 Your policy will be thorough about the maximum number of people you can rent to and the maximum length of their tenancy.
 Always speak with your agent to find out what you are and are not covered for.
 The last thing you want is for a catastrophe to expose the fact that you’re breaking the terms of your policy.
 You may have your coverage revoked when you need it most.